 "Qualified immunity is the cornerstone of America's near-zero accountability policy for law enforcement," says Clark Neily, vice president for criminal justice at the Cato Institute.
 "It is an illegitimate, judge-made legal doctrine that has systematically undermined our right to be free from the illegitimate use of force by government agents and that helped set the stage for the brutalization of George Floyd and countless others, particularly in communities of color.
 We applaud the legislative efforts of the numerous members of Congress—in both the House and the Senate— who have stepped forward to right this historical wrong and create a culture of genuine accountability for police, prosecutors, and other public officials."

-[This post has been revised to correct the citation to federal law and add information about complaints against Chauvin and Thao.]
+[This post has been revised to correct the citation to federal law, add information about complaints against Chauvin and Thao, and correct the description of California's old standard for the use of lethal force.]